 Recycled materials can also be used to create green office furniture, which gives a second life to items that would otherwise end up in a landfill.
 Providing customized eco-friendly furniture within the office is an important way to support the ecosystem and provide safe workplace environments for employees.

 TRADING ASSIGNED SEATS FOR ACTIVITY-BASED SPACE

-Most managers will admit that when they saw the first non-traditional workspace, with employees working in areas that look more like cafes than offices, that they thought the trend would quickly pass.
+Most managers will admit that when they saw the first non-traditional workspace, with employees working in areas that look more like cafes than offices, they thought the trend would quickly pass.
 However, allowing employees to work in areas that are agile, adaptable and comfortable is important for creating a more engaging workspace.

 70% of respondents expect to incorporate activity-based workplace design into their businesses.

 – CBRE “Managing Global Corporate Real Estate and Facilities” 2018